List of River City characters introduced in 2010–2011

 River City is a BBC Scotland soap opera from Scotland.
 This is a list of characters who first appeared on the programme during 2010 and 2011.

 Annie Sobacz

 Annie Sobacz is a fictional character from the BBC Scotland soap opera River City portrayed by Reanne Farley.
 She is a distant cousin of the McIntyre family.

 Nick Morrison

 Nick Morrison is a fictional character from the BBC Scotland soap opera River City portrayed by Colin McCredie.

 Zinnie Hassoun

 Zinnie Hassoun is a fictional character from the BBC Scotland soap opera River City portrayed by Nalini Chetty.

 Zinnie is the fiancé of Angus Lindsay (Scott Fletcher).
 She was raped by Jamie McAllister (Mark Rowley).

-She was killed off in 2015 as a result of a car crash caused by Lenny Murdoch (Frank Gallagher).
+She was killed off in 2015 as a result of a car bomb intended for Lenny Murdoch (Frank Gallagher).

 Leanne Johnstone

 Leanne Johnstone is a fictional character from the BBC Scotland soap opera River City portrayed by Christina Mackinnon.

 She is the daughter of Terri Johnstone (Julie Coombe).